Tyrn/wei/the-insider-en.typ

 told  the Earthman that nothing was more  efficient at killing  the  zealots than discords  among  the  sects.
 And  the  whole  thing  just  looked like Shavash's  doing.
-Yes, this official  stole,  embezzled and  it  was not  an accident  that a joke about him traveled around -  out of  all  gods Shavash envied ten  handed Khagge the most - imagine how much you can steal with ten hands?
+Yes, this official  stole,  embezzled and  it  was not  an accident  that a joke about him traveled around---out of  all  gods Shavash envied ten  handed Khagge the most---imagine how much you can steal with ten hands?
 At the same time, only Shavash among all the bribers surrounding  him could be seriously concerned with the future danger of Following the Way.